joagre/ratatoskr/ideas/r.md

 h.length = 4           // h = [1, 2, 23, 4]
 ```

-# Tables
+## Tables

-An array could be seen as a function mapping integer values of any
+An array could be seen as a function mapping integers to values of any
 type using an underlying contiguous memory region.
-At table is a
+A table is a
-generalized array where a key value of any type is a mapping to a
+generalized array where a key values of any type map to a values of
-value of any type.
+any type.

 Examples: